Wouldn’t it be great if you could add a new post to your WordPress website, and the following happened … all from your page address:

 Instead of this …

-(Using permalinks helps visitors and search engines understand what the content is about)
+(Using permalinks helps readers and search engines understand what the post is about)

 - %postname% – A correctly formatted version of your post title.
-For example, if your post title is ”Ten Signs That You’re About To Get Fired From Your Job!”, the postname tag will convert this into “ten-signs-that-youre-about-to-get-fired-from-your-job” (all characters converted to lower case and no punctuation marks) in the URL.
-Tip: You can always edit this wording in the post slug field on the Add/Edit Post/Page screens.
+For example, if the post title is ”Ten Best Hotels In Cote D’Azur!”, the postname tag will convert this into “ten-best-hotels-in-cote-dazur” (all lower case letters and no punctuation marks) in the URL.
+Tip: You can edit the URL text in the post slug field on the Add/Edit Post/Page screens.

 Note: When using multiple tags, separate each tag using a ‘/’ (forward slash), or hyphen.